sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

   <p style="text-align: center"><a href="https://vimeo.com/{ID}" target="_blank">View on Vimeo</a></p>
 </p> -->

-Campaigns can now be created as drafts prior to creating changesets (i.e. pull requests) on your code hosts.
-This lets you share the campaign with your teammates for review, send out individual changes, all before rolling out organization-wide by publishing the campaign.
+When rolling out changes organization wide, it is desireable to reveiw campaigns with your teammates and to test the change on a specific repository before creating changes across the organization.
+Automation campaigns can now be created and saved as drafts prior to publishing the campaign and creating changesets (i.e. pull requests) on your code hosts.
+Changes can be published individually while in draft mode to verify the change with a subset of owners.

 Automation campaigns are in private beta, [apply to get early access](https://about.sourcegraph.com/contact/request-automation-demo/) to Automation for your organization.

-## Exclude archived Bitbucket Server repositories
+## Exclude archived Bitbucket Server repositories in queries

 You can now exclude archived repositories from Bitbucket Server using the `archived:no` query [syntax](https://docs.sourcegraph.com/user/search/queries).
 Archived repositories are designated with the label `archived` in Bitbucket Server.
 This is helpful when searching for repositories with specific characteristics such as all repositories in my organization with Gradle build files that are not archived (`archived:no repohasfile:build.gradle`).

-## Download files in code view
+## Download files from code views

 <p class="container">
   <div style="padding:56.25% 0 0 0;position:relative;">